Forget Trump White House, Belgium shows Melania the surreal

 The outspoken 70-year-old wealthy businessman and TV celebrity stunned many U.S. allies by entering the White House in January.
 He has broken a mould among world leaders with a style that offers little evidence of self-doubt and ideas that run counter to received wisdom among Western diplomats.

-His 47-year-old third wife will be joined by other NATO spouses including the devoutly Muslim wife of Turkish President Tayyip Erdogan; Brigitte Trogneux, who met Emmanuel Macron when she taught the new French president in school; and Gauthier Destenay, who is married to Luxembourg's gay prime minister.
+His 47-year-old third wife was joined by other NATO spouses including the devoutly Muslim wife of Turkish President Tayyip Erdogan; Brigitte Trogneux, who met Emmanuel Macron when she taught the new French president in school; and Gauthier Destenay, who is married to Luxembourg's gay prime minister.

+Speaking later, curator Draguet said Melania Trump "showed great interest in surrealism's free spirit and invention".

 Trump's first foreign tour, which has so far taken him to Riyadh, Jerusalem and Rome and will end this weekend at a G7 summit in Sicily, has been presented by aides as reassuring allies that Washington remains a reliable partner under a head of state who faces a series of ethics questions back home.

-For Charles Michel, the 41-year-old Belgian premier whose partner will show the first ladies around Brussels, an itinerary that also takes in a storied maker of leather handbags and tea at the palace with the queen is also a chance to show those close to power a host country keen to punch above its weight.
-(Writing by Alastair Macdonald; Editing by Jonathan Oatis)
+For Charles Michel, the 41-year-old premier whose partner showed the group around Brussels, an itinerary that also took in tea with Belgium's queen was also a chance to show those close to power a host country keen to punch above its weight.

+Additional reporting by Foo Yun Chee; Writing by Alastair Macdonald; Editing by Andrew Heavens